ZainabKamel/NGS_project/modified_code.md

-## create the conda env if you have not already did
+## Create the conda env if you have not already did
 ```
 conda create -y --name project python=3.6
 conda activate project